babelfish-for-postgresql/babelfish_extensions/contrib/README.md

     shared_preload_libraries = 'babelfishpg_tds'
     ```

+- Additionally, if you want to enable SSL, create a private server key and certificate as mentioned [here](https://www.postgresql.org/docs/current/ssl-tcp.html#SSL-CERTIFICATE-CREATION) and modify the `~/postgres/data/postgresql.conf` by uncommenting and adjusting the following 3 properties:

+    ```
+    ssl = on
+    ssl_cert_file = 'server.crt'
+    ssl_key_file = 'server.key'
+    ```

 - Modify `~/postgres/data/pg_hba.conf` to allow connections from allowed IP addresses, replacing `10.x.y.z` with your IP address.
 E.g.
     ```
       host    all             all     10.x.y.z/32            trust
+    ```

+- Alternatively, modify `~/postgres/data/pg_hba.conf` to allow SSL connections from allowed IP addresses, replacing `10.x.y.z` with your IP address.
+E.g.
+    ```
+    hostssl    all             all     10.x.y.z/32            trust
     ```

 - Now run this to apply the changes: